Tembo Savings logo

 What are the current Virgin ISA rates?

-Virgin Money currently offers four Cash ISA saving products, ranging from easy access Cash ISAs to fixed rate Cash ISAs.
-These offer interest rates between 4.61% to 4.11% AER.
+Virgin Money currently offers two Cash ISA saving products, including an easy access Cash ISA and a fixed rate Cash ISA.
+These offer interest rates between 4.10% to 4.06% AER.

 What is Virgin Money’s best ISA rate?